gluwa/creditcoin3/attestation_doc.md

 ### Client

-Attestor gossip client is a pacakge that provides functionality to gossip peer to peer about votes for an attestation on a source chain.
+Attestor gossip client is a package that provides functionality to gossip peer to peer about votes for an attestation on a source chain.
 This connects all the nodes in the network using the gossip protocol.
 It validates all incoming votes and triages them accordingly, when a vote is validated it is gossiped through the network.
 When enough votes (> committee size) is reached then it uses BLS to combine all the valid attestors signatures.
 Once that is done, the attestation is submitted to the inherent data provider and a validator will submit this inherent data.

 ### Client RPC